 In Europe, only the Netherlands, Germany, France and the UK still count an important part of slow chargers.
 The other European countries are making their way into the world of EVs by installing fast(er) chargers.

 Another trend that’s steadily increasing in the EV space is the smart charging of electric vehicles, i.e. the use of cloud-connected charging devices.
 For business owners and consumers alike, smart EV charging allows — among other things— greater convenience and control over electricity consumption.

 Lastly, we can't mention EV charging trends without acknowledging vehicle-to-grid (V2G).
 V2G technology makes it possible to transfer the electricity stored in electric vehicle batteries back to the grid, the same way stationary storages are connected to the grid.
 V2G services are already commercially available and several charger manufacturers are able to supply V2G chargers.

-The V2G market is projected to grow to over $ 5 billion between 2020-2024.
-The European standard for V2G charging will be ready in late 2020.
+The V2G market is projected to grow to over $ 5 billion by 2024.
+The European standard for V2G charging, ISO 15118-20, developed back in 2020, defines the requirements for bidirectional charging.
 Virta has been recognised as one of the global leaders in V2G technology.

 If you're also interested in learning more about smart charging (including the definition, benefits, practical how-tos, and more), take a look at our comprehensive Smart Charging guide.

 5. The development of electric vehicle & charging technology